Skip to Main Content

 Montalcino sits roughly two hours south of Florence and an hour and a half from Siena by car.
 Public transport to the hill town is limited, and reaching the individual estates scattered across the surrounding countryside requires a vehicle or a hired transfer.
 The estate address at Podere Fiesole places Casanova di Neri outside the town walls in the agricultural zone, consistent with the working estate model.
 Visitors planning a Montalcino itinerary around multiple estates should account for the distances between properties and the reality that serious tastings require time rather than a schedule packed with back-to-back appointments.

 The most productive time to visit is autumn, when harvest activity gives the estate visits a natural energy and the vintage's character becomes a real point of conversation.
 Spring visits, after the winter pruning cycle, offer clearer views across the vineyards and lighter tourist pressure.
-For those structuring a wider Tuscan itinerary, our full Montalcino guide maps the key addresses and contexts across the region's wine, food, and accommodation offer.
+For those structuring a wider Tuscan itinerary, Montalcino rewards a slower pace across the region's wine and accommodation offer.

 Category Peers